Sample Terms of Service Template

 Here's an example of good placement from Levi's:

-Put a link to your Terms of Service beside your other key policies in the website footer.
+Put a link to your Terms of Service beside your other key policies in your website footer.
 Here's an example from Rogue Fitness:

 People will check the footer for important information.
 Also, since the footer is available on every webpage, this means your customers can easily and quickly find your Terms of Service at any time, and from any page.